 - The second most common family name in Brittany is Le Gall.

 - The rooster, a French symbol, is called Le coq Gaulois.

-You can visit the Gallic village in Haute-Garonne where you’ll see and learn about France’s ancestors and their way of life.
-Itt’s located at 25 Lieu Dit la chaussee, 31310 Rieux-Volvestre France
+You can visit the Gallic village in Haute-Garonne, where you’ll see and learn about France’s ancestors and their way of life.
+It’s located at 25 Lieu Dit la Chaussee, 31310 Rieux-Volvestre France

 3) France And Paris are not French words.